jesaerys/hadoop_demo/README.rst

 ------------------

 1. ``mapreduce_grep.sh``: search for strings ("grep") using a jar file from the builtin example collection.
+The comments in this script provide details about setting up and working with the Hadoop distributed file system.
-..
-2. ``mapreduce_wordcount.sh``: count the number of occurrences of all words
-..    using a jar file from the builtin example collection.
+2. ``mapreduce_wordcount.sh``: count the number of occurrences of all words using a jar file from the builtin example collection.
 ..
 3. ``mapreduce_pywordcount.sh``: the same word count task, but implemented
 ..    using a custom python code with the Hadoop streaming utility.